-9. In which circumstances are joint ventures notifiable or reviewable (both new joint ventures and acquisitions of joint control over an existing business)?
+9. Do merger control rules apply to joint ventures (both new joint ventures and acquisitions of joint control over an existing business?

-New joint ventures and acquisitions of joint control over an existing business, are both subject to merger control whenever the joint undertaking is full-function, and at one, or more, of the three jurisdictional thresholds is met.
+New joint ventures and acquisitions of joint control over an existing business, are both subject to merger control whenever the joint undertaking is full-function, and if one, or more, of the three jurisdictional thresholds is met.